 If you’re looking to earn a free Companion Pass or build up a substantial base of Southwest Rapid Rewards points, acquiring one or more of the Southwest cards is the fastest way to go about it.

-All four cards have similar offers, although the Business version receives a higher signup bonus than its consumer counterparts:
+All four cards have similar offers, although the Business version requires slightly more spend to earn the welcome bonus than its consumer counterparts:

 - Southwest Rapid Rewards® Premier Business Credit Card – Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open.
 This card has a $99 annual fee.